 Use the above links or scroll down for program information

-The Cinema Studies Program offers a degree track within the Comparative Literature major that allows a specialization in the study of film.
-Cinema Studies allows students to develop their understanding of how films function as a distinctive mode of transmitting and critiquing cultural values and practices.
-The Comparative Literature, Cinema & Media Department also hosts an array of Cinema Faculty from a number of backgrounds.
+The Cinema and Media Studies major allows students to develop their understanding of how film and media function as distinctive modes of transmitting and critiquing cultural values and practices.
+The Department of Comparative Literature, Cinema & Media also hosts an array of CMS Faculty from a number of backgrounds.

-The program is structured around two series of core courses devoted to film theory and film history.
-Students are required to complete at least fifteen credits from among these six courses.
-The core is complemented by upper-division film elective courses taken from Comparative Literature or any UW department in consultation with the Comparative Literature undergraduate advisers.
+In addition to a gateway course (CMS 301, 5 credits) and a senior capstone (CMS 480, 5 credits), the CMS major is structured around two history sequences and two critical concept sequences.
+Students are required to complete at least one course (5 credits) from each of the four sequences.
+The core is complemented by film and media elective courses taken from Cinema and Media Studies or any UW department in consultation with the undergraduate advisers.

 - Minimum 2.0 overall GPA

 - Completion of either the English Composition requirement or a W-course